 Program Completion and Graduation Requirements

-The Bachelor of Science degree in Food and Nutritional Sciences with a concentration in Dietetics (CP) is scheduled to be completed within four years (eight semesters) and one summer term during the summer of the student’s junior year.
-In the fall of the junior year, the student applies for admission to the Coordinated Program in Dietetics.
-For program completion/graduation, students are required to maintain a minimum grade of “B” in all core CP coursework.
+The MS in Nutritional Sciences with the Coordinated Program in Dietetics concentration is scheduled to be completed within two years (four semesters and one summer term after the first year).
+Students choosing the 3 plus 2 BS/MS program at Delaware State University apply during the junior year of the program.
+For program completion/graduation, students are required to maintain a minimum grade of “B” in all coursework.
 Students who do not meet these requirements will not be allowed to continue in the Coordinated Program unless the coursework is retaken and meets the outlined grade expectations.
-They will be placed on academic probation (see Academic Probation and Dismissal Policy in sidebar and the Student Handbook).
+Additionally, they will be placed on academic probation (see Academic Probation and Dismissal Policy in the Appendix of the Student Handbook).

 Evaluation of the supervised practice performance will be conducted jointly by the director of the Coordinated Program in Dietetics and preceptors at the sites where the student completes the supervised practice rotations.
 If a student does not pass a rotation, additional assignments and potentially additional supervised practice may be required.
-This will be decided by the program director in conjunction with preceptor(s) as needed.
+The program director will decide that in conjunction with preceptor(s) as needed.

-Students are required to complete the Coordinated Program in Dietetics in 3 years from the beginning of the semester in which the student applies.
-An extension of that time period will only be granted under special circumstances, such as if a student is a part-time student, with prior program director permission.
+Students are required to complete the Coordinated Program in Dietetics in 3 years.
+An extension of time will only be granted under special circumstances with prior program director permission.